ocindev/rest-cars/README.md

 # Usage

 * Download the [latest release](https://github.com/nweiser94/rest-cars/releases/latest)
-* Make sure that Project Cars 2 is running
+* Make sure that Project Cars 2 is running and SharedMemory (Project Cars2) is enabled
 * Open the rest-cars.exe
 * Open the url http://localhost:8000/restcars/api to access the REST-API